 Neurologists treat conditions that affect the nervous system, which includes the brain, spine and nerves.
 The nervous system controls consciousness, muscle movement, thinking and the senses, such as smell, touch and sight.

-A general practitioner (GP) might refer someone to a neurologist for diagnosis and treatment if they have symptoms such as:
+Your doctor might refer you to a neurologist for diagnosis and treatment if you have symptoms such as: